 Enter Sir Snuffles, a hedgehog of bravery, completely un-phased by the barking rudeness of our ignorant mutt.
 And thank goodness for that; hedgehogs are endangered and hard to come by these days.
 They must be actively encouraged, not rudely yelled at.

-We left out fresh water and mealworms and Sir Snuffles returned so often that Fidge no longer even registers his presence.
+We left out fresh water and dog food and Sir Snuffles returned so often that Fidge no longer even registers his presence.

 Hedgehogs go into a state of torpor during hibernation, between October and April dependant on the weather; their body temperature drops to the surrounding temperature, preserving energy but making bodily functions and activity impossible.